geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Okay, okay.
 I mean, this is just something I'm bad at.
 I mean, this is why the quoting in Twitter infuriated me.
-Like, it's just...
+Like, it's just..
 I don't know.
 I can't have build times.

 **Chenyu** [[00:10:51](https://www.youtube.com/watch?v=Ha4yFviaLps&t=651)]